 If you like mud, rivers, slot canyons, awesome rock formations, and a vastly varied beautiful landscape, then this trip is for you!
-Paria Canyon and Buckskin Gulch offer some really amazing slot canyon hiking with areas as narrow as 2ft (in the Gulch), but you better be ready to get wet!
+Paria Canyon offers some really amazing slot canyon hiking with a vast variety of terrain.

 - Distance: 6-51 miles – varies based on route

 - Type: Thru Hike (could make it out & back)